A note on highly connected and well-connected Ramsey theory: Introduction

 The model for the above theorem is Mitchell's model for the tree property at $\aleph_2$ from \cite{mitchell}.
 The question of the consistency of $\aleph_2 \rightarrow_{hc} (\aleph_2)^2_{\aleph_0}$ was asked in \cite{highly_connected} and remains open.

 In this paper, we prove some further results about the relations $\rightarrow_{hc}$ and $\rightarrow_{wc}$, some of them addressing questions from \cite{highly_connected} and \cite{well_connected}.
 We provide here a brief outline of the remainder of the paper.
 In Section \ref{positive_section}, we isolate some instances in which the relations $\nu \rightarrow_{hc} (\nu)^2_\lambda$ and $\nu \rightarrow_{wc} (\nu)^2_\lambda$ necessarily hold due either to the existence of certain large cardinals or to certain forcing axioms holding.
 In particular, we show that, if $\mathsf{PFA}$ holds, then $\nu \rightarrow_{wc} (\nu)^2_{\aleph_0}$ holds for every regular cardinal $\nu \geq \aleph_2$.
 This is optimal in the sense that it was proven in \cite{well_connected} that $\aleph_1 \not\rightarrow_{wc} (3)^2_{\aleph_0}$ In Section \ref{negative_section}, we prove some complementary negative results, in particular indicating that certain square principles imply the failure of instances of $\nu \rightarrow_{wc} (\nu)^2_\lambda$.
 In the process, we introduce natural square-bracket versions of the partition relations for highly connected and well-connected subsets.
 In Section \ref{forcing_sec}, we prove the consistency, relative to the consistency of a weakly compact cardinal, of the partition relation $2^{\aleph_0} \rightarrow_{hc} [2^{\aleph_0}]^2_{\aleph_0, 2}$.
 This is sharp due to the fact that, as shown in \cite{highly_connected}, the negative relation $2^{\aleph_0} \not\rightarrow_{hc} (2^{\aleph_0})^2_{\aleph_0}$ is provable in $\mathrm{ZFC}$.
-Finally, in Section \ref{questions_sec}, we state some questions and problems that remain open.
+Finally, in Section \ref{questions_sec}, we point out some recent work solving open questions stated in the first draft of this paper.